open-ephys/onix-docs/source/Software Guide/index.rst

 |   **Hardware/Software Compatibility and 3rd Party Integration**
 |   Bonsai offers broader compatibility with many more options such as
-    behavioral cameras, miniscopes, photometry systems, Arduino boards, Harp devices, and numerous more instruments, as well as software such as SLEAP/Deep Lab Cut for pose estimation.
+    behavioral cameras, miniscopes, photometry systems, Arduino boards, Harp devices, and numerous additional instruments, as well as 3rd party software such as SLEAP/Deep Lab Cut for pose estimation.
 The Open Ephys GUI supports a subset of the items that Bonsai supports.
-For more information on what the Open Ephys GUI natively supports this, visit the `hardware compatibility page
+For more information on what the Open Ephys GUI natively supports, visit the `hardware compatibility page
     <https://open-ephys.github.io/gui-docs/User-Manual/Compatible-hardware.html>`_
     and `browse the plugins
     <https://open-ephys.github.io/gui-docs/User-Manual/Plugins/index.html>`_.